May 1, 2018

 Pink Eye (aka conjunctivitis)

 This common malady leaves your eyes red, watery, and swollen.
 It can be caused by viruses, bacteria, allergies, or getting things like chemicals or pollution in your eyes.
 While there are both viral and bacterial versions of pink eye, both are very contagious.
-Kids catch the bacterial version more often; it’s one of the most common reasons that kids stay home from school or daycare.2 The contagious varieties spread either in the air or on the hands – so to keep your eyes the correct color, make sure you wash your hands often, and try to avoid rubbing your eyes with unwashed hands.
+Kids catch the bacterial version more often.2 The contagious varieties spread either in the air or on the hands – so to keep your eyes the correct color, make sure you wash your hands often, and try to avoid rubbing your eyes with unwashed hands.

 Skin Infection (or Cellulitis)